ionic-team/ionic-docs/docs/api/datetime.md

 By default, `ion-datetime` allows users to select both date and time.
 In addition, users have access to selecting the specific month, year, hour, and minute.

 Some use cases may call for only date selection or only time selection.
 The `presentation` property allows you to specify which pickers to show and the order to show them in.

-You can also control the order in which pieces of the datetime appear.
 For example, setting `date-time` will have the calendar picker appear before the time picker.
 Setting `time-date` will have the calendar picker appear after the time picker.

 ### Month and Year Selection